DrBubble/ArduinoOS/README.md

 # ArduinoOS
 ArduinoOS is an operating system for arduino which supports multithreading and hardware abstraction.
-The kernel of ArduinoOS is entirely written in c and optimized for minimal memory usage.
+The kernel of ArduinoOS is entirely written in C and optimized for minimal memory usage.

 Max Threads on device (1 System Thread):<br>
 Arduino Uno: 20 Threads<br>